VarshaS-37/Bio_Hackathon/README.md

 # Bio_Hackathon 🧬
 <div align="left">
   <ul>
-    <li>Participated in a bio hackathon organized by University of Engineering and Management, Kolkata in collaboration with Indian Institute of Technology, Guwahati.
+    <li>Participated in the bio hackathon organized by University of Engineering and Management, Kolkata in collaboration with Indian Institute of Technology, Guwahati.
     <li>Analysed the CPTAC_LUAD (Lung Adenocarcinoma) dataset from the LinkedOmics website.</li>
     <li>Analyzed at genomic, transcriptomic and proteomic levels</li>
     <li>Final Results <a href="https://github.com/VarshaS-37/Bio_Hackathon/blob/main/Biomarker%20Discovery%20for%20Lung%20Adenocarcinoma%20Using%20the%20CPTAC_LUAD_.pdf" target="_blank">here</a></li>